NnekaAsuzu/nnekaasuzu.github.io/about.md

 nav_order: 2
 ---

-<a href="/" style="text-decoration: none; color: #0366d6;">⬅ Back to Home</a>
+<a href="/" style="text-decoration: none; color: #0366d6;">← Back to Home</a>

-# About Me
+## About Me

-I’m **Nneka Asuzu**, a Data Scientist with a Master of Science in Management and Systems from **New York University**, specializing in **Database Technologies, Data Analytics, and IT Security**.
+I’m **Nneka Asuzu**, a Data Scientist with a Master of Science in Management and Systems from New York University, specializing in **Database Technologies, Data Analytics, and IT Security**.

-I apply **machine learning, NLP, cloud computing, and advanced analytics** to solve real-world problems.
+I apply **machine learning, NLP, cloud computing, and advanced analytics** to solve real-world problems, focusing on building solutions that create measurable impact.

+---

 ## My Passion

+I’m driven by a desire to make technology more **useful, accessible, and impactful**.
+I enjoy exploring new methodologies and tools to continuously improve models and systems, making data science more effective in solving real-world problems.

+I thrive on:

-- Discovering insights
+- Discovering insights from data
-- Testing hypotheses
+- Testing hypotheses with evidence
-- Creating innovative solutions
+- Creating innovative solutions that translate complex data into **actionable intelligence**

+---

 ## My Approach

-Continuous research and adaptation are key to advancing both technology and business outcomes.
+I believe that **continuous research and adaptation** are essential to advancing both technology and business outcomes.
+I enjoy tackling complex challenges and transforming raw data into **meaningful, real-world results**.